Aug 262019

 What is a relay?

-Relay was invented in 1835 by the US scientist Joseph Henry (1797–1878).
-Relay or elecromagnetic switch is a magnetically operated switch that is activated or deactivated when the electromagnet is energized.
+A relay or electromagnetic switch is a magnetically operated switch that is activated or deactivated when the electromagnet is energized.
 The electromagnet is energized when a voltage is applied to the relay input terminals.

 General purpose relay, 60 hz 110 volt coil, DPDT contacts 25A at 300V AC